 Born and raised in Mount Frere (Eastern Cape), Luthando Sipho Mbana discovered leadership at a tender age through tutoring his peers, representing his primary and high school in various school competitions, being a debater, a public speaker, and a scout.
 These formative experiences sparked a lifelong passion for turning ideas into impact.
 After matriculating, he pursued a Diploma in Economics at Nelson Mandela University, from which he recently graduated, and is currently pursuing his Advanced Diploma in Economics.
 He is a proud graduate of the Social Consciousness and Sustainable Futures course.
 He is currently enrolled in the Flourishing as a Global Digital Citizen short learning programme.
 Luthando is the chairperson of the Rethinking Economics for Africa chapter at Nelson Mandela University for 2025.
 He is also a faith–anchored changemaker through his ecumenism work, building bridges across diverse Christian traditions and interfaith groups through dialogues on faith, social and ecological justice, and collaborative charity efforts.
 He envisions an economics that can shape policies for social justice, care, and regeneration; Educational spaces that honour healing, culture, and African knowledge systems, including youth that is empowered to lead ethical, inclusive, and transformative change.

-Nhlakanipho Cele is a committed Masters student at Rhodes University, in the Political and International Studies.
-With a strong academic foundation in Political & International Studies, Legal Theory, and Organizational Psychology, he is currently in the first year of his Masters.
-His research focuses on the Grand Ethiopian Renaissance Dam (GERD) conflict in the Eastern Nile region, exploring the potential for sustainable resolution mechanisms and contributing to broader conversations on transboundary water governance in Africa.
-Nhlakanipho is passionate about lifelong learning and community engagement.
-He actively participates in conferences and seminars and shares insights on pressing societal issues.
-He serves as a Political and International Studies tutor and a Wellness Politics Society Representative at Rhodes University.
-He has also hosted impactful webinars, including the #AskAProfessional series featuring distinguished guests such as Professor Alistair Mokoena.
+Nhlakanipho Cele is a Masters student in Political and International Studies at Rhodes University, committed to advancing socio-political awareness and transformative activism.
+With a strong academic background in Political & International Studies, Legal Theory, and Organizational Psychology, he is currently in his first year of postgraduate study.
+His research centers on the dispute surrounding the Grand Ethiopian Renaissance Dam (GERD) in the Eastern Nile, aiming to explore sustainable dispute resolution mechanisms and contribute to the conversation on equitable transboundary water governance across Africa.
+Beyond academia, Nhlakanipho is deeply passionate about community engagement, lifelong learning, and being the voice of the marginalized.
+He actively participates in conferences, seminars, and webinars, fostering discussions on pressing societal issues such as justice, equity, and collective liberation.
+He serves as a tutor in Political and International Studies and acts as a representative for the Wellness Politics Society at Rhodes University.
+Additionally, he has organized impactful webinars, including the #AskAProfessional series featuring distinguished figures like Professor Alistair Mokoena, to educate and empower diverse communities.
+Driven by a commitment to social justice and grassroots activism, Nhlakanipho seeks to develop practical solutions that address systemic inequalities and promote collective empowerment.What do we fight for together?
+For the liberation of our people, not just in words but in the daily struggle to reclaim dignity, identity, and humanity—together.

-Tsidzo is an Honours student in Politics at Rhodes University with a strong academic interest in political economy, youth participation, and how governance structures shape the lives of marginalised communities, especially women and children.
-Her research and advocacy are grounded in a commitment to social justice and inclusive development.
-Tsidza has had the privilege of serving as President of the Student Representative Council and Speaker of Student Parliament.
-Roles that deepened her appreciation for the Social Change Model of Leadership and as well as collaborative governance.
-Through these experiences, she came to believe in the importance of democratic, people-centred spaces where young voices can shape meaningful change.
-Her motto is ‘Service above Self’ and she hopes that her education is not just a gift to herself but one for her community, country, continent, and world she belongs to.
+Tsidzo Hove is an Honours student in Politics at Rhodes University with a strong academic interest in political economy, youth participation, and how governance structures shape the lives of marginalised communities - particularly women and children.
+Her research and advocacy are grounded in a firm commitment to social justice and inclusive development.
+She has served as President of the Student Representative Council and Speaker of Student Parliament, roles that have deepened her appreciation for the Social Change Model of Leadership and the value of collaborative governance.
+These experiences have reinforced her belief in the importance of democratic, people-centred spaces where young voices are empowered to shape meaningful change.
+Guided by the motto “Service above Self,” Tsidzo hopes that her education will serve not only as a personal achievement, but as a gift to her community, her country, her continent, and the world to which she belongs

 Nqobani Mathew Dabengwa from Bulawayo, Zimbabwe, is a dedicated storyteller and advocate for minority groups who holds a BPharm degree from Rhodes University.
 Driven by a belief in phenomenology and interdisciplinary approaches to addressing complex challenges like mental health, he is currently pursuing a Master’s degree in Pharmacy within the Pharmacy Practice division with an Anthropological focus on students' lived experiences and perceptions of mental health.
 His goal is to influence higher education spaces, their policies, and to contribute meaningfully to global development initiatives by promoting context-specific mental health structures and practical support resources.
 Creatively, he runs and directs Intetho Magazine, a publication project under his brand, Echoes of Uhuru.